RasaHQ/rasa/docs/faq.rst

 I have an issue, can you help me?
 ---------------------------------
 We'd love to help you.
-If you are unsure if your issue is related to your setup, you should state your problem in the `gitter chat <https://gitter.im/RasaHQ/rasa_nlu>`_.
+If you are unsure if your issue is related to your setup, you should state your problem in the `Rasa Community Forum <https://forum.rasa.com>`_.
 If you found an issue with the framework, please file a report on `github issues <https://github.com/RasaHQ/rasa_nlu/issues>`_ including all the information needed to reproduce the problem.